AnthonyCusi/ultimate-2048/docs/final.md

 #### Baseline
 Our baseline model simply selects a random move (up, down, left, or right) for each turn.
 This strategy tends to succeed early in the game when the board is fairly empty and tiles' values are small.
 However, as the game progresses, random moves do not create any order on the board and thus fails.
-Therefore, this is a good baseline to check that our models are using long-term planning and reaching success in later stages of the game.
+Therefore, this is a reliable baseline to check that our models are using long-term planning and reaching success in later stages of the game.

 #### Monte Carlo Tree Search (MCTS)